Directors & Advisors

 Professor Neil Barclay, Chairman

 In the last 20 years many aspects of the research have involved the production of recombinant proteins.
-Thus he brings long term experience in both monoclonal antibodies and recombinant protein technology to AbAb – both essential technologies.
+Thus he brings long-term experience in both monoclonal antibodies and recombinant protein technology to Absolute Antibody– both essential technologies.
 On the commercial side he was a pioneer in getting his reagents available commercially and was an adviser to Serotec in its early days.
 He was a co-founder of Everest Biotech in 2000 which makes polyclonal antibodies for the research market.
 He is a cofounder and chairman of Absolute Antibody.